 - 1 tablespoon sugar

 - 1 egg

 - 1 glass of water or milk

 - 4 cloves of garlic

 - 2 tablespoons of oil

-- Knead the dough until it doesn’t stick to hands.
+- Knead the dough until it doesn’t stick to your hands.

 - Brush pampushky with a beaten egg and bake for 30 min in an oven heated to 480F (250C).

-- While pampushky are baking, prepare a sauce: mash the garlic, add oil, water, salt and mix thoroughly (you can do it in blender).
+- While pampushky are baking, prepare a sauce.
+Mash the garlic.
+Add oil, water, and salt and mix thoroughly (you can do it in a blender).
 The sauce should be thick, like sour cream.